Johnston Atoll virus

 Johnston Atoll virus (Quaranjavirus johnstonense) is a species of virus in the Quaranjavirus genus in the virus family Orthomyxoviridae.
-The virus was first isolated in 1964 from ticks found in a Noddy Tern nest on Sand Island, Johnston Atoll.
-The discovery of the virus was notable as the only other species in the genus at the time had been previously discovered in Africa.
-Mainly concentrated in the pacific the range of this virus includes Johnston Atoll and New Zealand.
+It was first isolated in 1964 from ticks found in a Noddy Tern nest on Sand Island, Johnston Atoll.

+The discovery of the virus was notable, as the only other species in the genus at the time had been previously discovered in Africa.

+Mainly concentrated in the Pacific, the range of this virus includes Johnston Atoll and New Zealand.